CarlosChicata/WebDevelopment/SpamFiltering/ReadMe.md

 To represent the text using tf-idf with max-features: 100 and n-gram = (1,2) and minimum frequency is 0.01%

 # Future Work
 i would like to implement the Relevance Vector machine(RVM) to comparate with my model and prove if RVM is outperformance of Bernoulli Naive bayes.
+Also include structural features and linguistic Inquiry and word count features to kwno if they can get more accuracy and recall in our model.